 In the movie My Big Fat Greek Wedding, one character observes, “The man is the head [of the house], but the woman is the neck.
 And she can turn the head any way she wants.”
 This can certainly prove true in many married relationships, and can even lead to disharmony.
 Wives often are fully aware of our ability to bat our eyes and to manipulate conversations to get what we want, “guilting” our husbands into withdrawing.

 Yet the Bible teaches us not to be manipulative of our husbands (or anyone else)—nor is it to be “all about us.”
-We need to understand that submissiveness to our husbands is not a weakness.
-Though the term “submissive” has in some contexts gained a negative connotation, this was not God’s intent at all.
+We need to understand that submissiveness to our husbands is not weakness.
+Though the term “submissive” has in some contexts gained a strongly negative connotation, this was not God’s intent at all.
 God intended a balance in life between husband and wife.

 We can be supermoms and superwives, but without the skew and abuse of power that modern secular society often expects of us.
 “Biting our tongues” may be easier said than done—especially in our own homes.
 We need to remember that we as wives have our roles, and our husbands have theirs.
 That is God’s intent.
 Together, when the two halves pull their weight, life can work beautifully—unified and balanced.

 With the correct attitude and respectful communication, let us as women be the neck that supports the head—keeping it steady, not trying to “turn the head any way” we want.
 No pouting.
 No nagging.
 No trying to foist work on our husbands by making an exaggerated show of end-of-the-day exhaustion, hoping they will take care of the children or do some of our other chores.
 Remember, if your husband is pulling his weight—just as you are—he is likely to be just as exhausted as you are at the end of his busy day of work.
 A wife is doing a world of good even when she is observed as a quiet pillar of strength for her family.